Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

 This very basic script will parse a PMX file and print the JP names alongside the EN names for all bones and morphs.
 This way you can see the full list of morphs the model contains without needing to use PMXE.

 ### Notes:
+Note: when viewing textfile outputs with a text editor, if you see no Kanji and instead see lots of gibberish, you may need to change the language settings.
+For example in Notepad++, you should select Encoding > Character Sets > Japanese > Shift-JIS.

 Note: if you want to run the Python version rather than the EXE version, you will need have Python 3.4 or higher and need to install the "googletrans" library (pip install googletrans).
 This is the only non-standard library used in my codebase.

 Note: the EXE file is so much larger than all the Python scripts because it was bundled with PyInstaller, and contains an entire portable Python installation.